 Roles & Responsibilities

 The Advisory Council is an advisory body and, although Advisory Council input often has a significant impact on staff and board decisions, it has no formal decision making authority.
-Learn about the Advisory Council and consider joining to:
+Advisory Council members:

 - Participate in one or more topical subcommittees through which they provide advice in response to questions from AASHE staff.